RishabhRaj43/Diwali-Sales-Analysis/README.md

 Open the Jupyter Notebook (Diwali_Sales_Analysis.ipynb) and execute the cells to generate the analysis and visualizations.

 **Data Description :**

 Diwali Sales Data.csv: Contains sales transactions with fields such as User id, Customer name, Product id, Gender, Age and etc.

 **Analysis Results :**

-Sales Trends: Visualizations of sales over time.
+-Sales Trends: Visualizations of sales over time.
-Age: Most of the buyers are females and even purchasing power of females are greater than men.
+-Age: Most of the buyers are females and even purchasing power of females are greater than men.
-Top-Selling Products: Most of the sold products are from Food, Clothing and Electronics category.
+-Top-Selling Products: Most of the sold products are from Food, Clothing and Electronics category.
-Customer Segmentation: Most of the buyers are working in IT, Healthcare and Aviation sector.
+-Customer Segmentation: Most of the buyers are working in IT, Healthcare and Aviation sector.
-Regional Sales Comparison:  Most of the orders & total sales/amount are from Uttar Pradesh, Maharashtra and Karnataka respectively.
+-Regional Sales Comparison:  Most of the orders & total sales/amount are from Uttar Pradesh, Maharashtra and Karnataka respectively.

 **Conclusion :**